-However, in 2011, Musk revealed that failure isn’t sweet.
-Zip2 definitely revealed the more ugly side of failure and it haunts him to this day
+However, in 2011, Elon Musk revealed that failure isn’t sweet.
+Zip2 definitely revealed the uglier side of failure and it haunts him to this day

 When we put all of that aside, we can safely consider his first company a success.
 His willingness to take risks paid off.
 This is a point of pride for him.